MelonKony/millmint/content/utopia/society/state/government/commonwealth/security.md

 Noshem is unique in its broad recruitment of foreigners, many of whom are promised citizenship and residency in Vekllei.
 Many Noshem outlines recruit locally, and manage foreign assets through Vekllei-born supervisors.

+#### Signals Directorate

+The *National Signals Directorate* is a subordinate branch of N.I. responsible for signals intelligence, as well as protection of state secrets in electronic and radio communications.

 #### Home Office (HO/NI)

 The *Home Office* at *National Intelligence* (HO/NI) is the domestic intelligence organisation of the Vekllei Commonwealth, including the Home Islands.